reactjs/hi.react.dev/content/docs/components-and-props.md

 The `Avatar` doesn't need to know that it is being rendered inside a `Comment`.
 This is why we have given its prop a more generic name: `user` rather than `author`.

-We recommend naming props from the component's own point of view rather than the context in which it is being used.
+We recommend naming props from the रेंडरस's own point of view rather than the context in which it is being used.

 We can now simplify `Comment` a tiny bit: